bbc/gel/src/components/data-tables.md

 ## Introduction

+BBC tables follow longstanding conventions for the structuring of tabular data.
+However, some enhancements are included in the following implementation.

+Since _wrapping_ table cells, for the purposes of responsive design, would make a nonsense of the data structure, data tables must retain their rigid, two-dimensional arrangement.
+Accommodating tables with many columns therefore becomes a question of allowing horizontal scrolling.
+Since horizontal scrolling is typically avoided, and may be unexpected, it must only be applied where necessary, with both additional visual affordance (see [**Recommended layout**](#recommended-layout)) and keyboard interaction supported.

+The following implementation also includes 'sticky' column header support, to help users peruse tables with a considerable number of rows, and the option to apply column sorting functionality.

 ## Recommended markup

 No matter the templating or rendering technology, data tables should be marked up with the `<table>` and associated elements.
 Data tables composed from `<div>` elements require considerable ARIA attribution to elicit the expected screen reader behaviors, and non-trivial amounts of CSS to emulate the grid-like layout behavior.